theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/introduction/sap-connection.md

 librfc32 has been discontinued by SAP and is officially no longer supported.
 However, it is more stable and uses less resources than the Netweaver library recommended by SAP. <br>
 The trace file specification can only be used by Support if requested to do so.

 ![Designer](/img/content/xfa/designer02.png){:class="img-responsive"}

+**Debug Logging**<br>

+If some errors occur, debug logging (tracing) information may be required to analyze the issue.
+To activate tracing please follow those steps:

+- Fill in a path (e.g. C:\Temp\Trace) in the field Trace Directory in the SAP connection Manager.
+To open the SAP connection manager, select the designer menu Server -> Manage Services.
+Select your SAP connection and click Edit.
+- Reproduce the error.
+XML Files are created in the folder specified with the tracing information.
+- Compress the folder to a zip file (e.g. Trace.zip) and sent it to our support.
+- After reproducing the error delete the entry in the field Trace Directory since tracing is not needed anymore.

+Please note that the debug logging usually should be activated by request of the support team.
+There are plenty of information that will be collected.
+This can decrease the capacity of your hard drives dramatically.